Manglehorn: Production

-The shooting of the film began on November 4, 2013 in Austin, Texas and the filming lasted for twenty-five days at different locations in the city.
+Principal photography began on November 4, 2013, in Austin, Texas, and filming lasted for twenty-five days at different locations in the city.
 The film was scored by Austin post-rock band Explosions in the Sky and David Wingo.

 Release

 The film premiered in competition at the 71st Venice International Film Festival.
-It was also screened in the Special Presentations section at the 2014 Toronto International Film Festival.
-The film was released in theaters on June 19, 2015 by IFC Films.
+It was also screened in the "Special Presentations" section at the 2014 Toronto International Film Festival.
+It was released in theaters on June 19, 2015, by IFC Films.

 Reception

 Manglehorn received mixed reviews from critics.
-On Rotten Tomatoes, the film has a rating of 49%, based on 85 reviews, with a rating of 5.45/10.
+On Rotten Tomatoes, the film has a rating of 50%, based on 84 reviews, with a rating of 5.4/10.
 The consensus reads: "Manglehorn boasts a nicely understated performance from Al Pacino, but that isn't enough to compensate for a slight story and uneven script."
-On Metacritic, the film has a score of 56 out of 100, based on reviews from 26 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 56 out of 100, based on reviews from 26 critics, indicating "mixed or average" reviews.